gymrek-lab/TRTools/PUBLISHING.rst

 ----------

 Only maintainers of the trtools repository may publish changes to the package.
-If you are a community member and want to contribute new code, see :ref:`Contributing`.
+If you are a community member and want to contribute new code, see the contributing section in the README.
-If you are a community member and have already contributed new code and want us to publish it now, please :ref:`Contact Us`
+If you are a community member and have already contributed new code and want us to publish it now, please Contact Us.
+Read the README to get our contact info.

 This document explains how trtools maintainers should publish new changes.
 Any maintainer wanting to publish changes should ensure that other maintainers are ready to publish before going ahead with it.